jeremyButtler/freezeTB/README.md

 ### Mac TclTk:

-This may fail due to Mac not trying to use TclTk 8.5.
+This may fail due to Mac trying to use TclTk 8.5, instead of a later version of TclTk.
 I have given up on trying to get this version to work.
 If you can get TclTk setup correctly, it will work.
-The problem is TclTk.
+The problem is dual versions of TclTk on the system.

 Open a terminal (apps->terminal).
 Then copy the code beneath into the terminal and hit enter/return.